jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         recurrence caries is observed or when a radiographic study shows a coronal radiolucent area that suggests a failure of cohesive type.</p>\n"
     - question: What is bruxism?
-      answer: "<p>Bruxism is the involuntary habit of clenching or grinding your teeth without functional purposes.
+      answer: "<p>Bruxism is the involuntary habit of clenching or grinding the teeth without functional purposes.
 It affects between 10% and 20% of the population, being able to generate headache, pain of the masticatory muscles, neck and ears.
 Grinding habit, if not treated on time, can lead to wear or fracture